squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 Interlude on Fault-Tolerance & Stage Retries
 ==============

 Before we get into what accumulators do when there are failures, we need to spend a moment to discuss Spark's failure handling.
 Let me warn you -- this section is complicated with lots of details of Spark internals, but its not possible to explain the way accumulators work without touching on this.
 There are really
 two very different kinds of failure handling.
 First, a task can fail due to some exception in user code.
 For example, let's say that you forget to put in any kind of error handling around your parsing code.
 As soon as you hit one unexpected record, the task will throw an exception and fail.
 Spark will then retry the task (up to 4 times by default).
-If the task fails everytime, Spark gives up, and fails your job, showing you the exception.
+If the task fails everytime, Spark gives up and fails your job, showing you the exception.
 If by some stroke of luck, the task succeeds on the retries, then Spark happily continues.
-It will only the accumulator update from the successful task, and the failed tasks are completely ignored.
+It will only count the accumulator update from the successful task, and the failed tasks are completely ignored.
 All is well.

 Things get a lot more interesting when we talk about *stage* failure.
 This is how Spark handles a node going down in a cluster -- that